 Cloud Gate celebrates art & culture

-The gleaming stainless steel structure gracefully curves in on itself, beckoning visitors to come closer and examine their reflections.
+And during the day, the gleaming stainless steel structure gracefully curves in on itself, beckoning visitors to come closer and examine their reflections.
+It’s fitting that the way you feel seeing it is different at night and in the day.

 The Chicago Bean presents an artistic ambiguity that perfectly fits the monumental sculpture and its public art contemporaries.
 Either make it big, make it red or make it shiny.
 Bonus points if you can do multiples of those in the same piece.